Pharb/experimental-jscs-plugin/README.md

  * Restart your IDE

 ## Support
-**Feel free to test this alpha preview and use the issue tracker for feedback.**
+**Feel free to test the latest alpha version and use the issue tracker for feedback.**

 ## License